Jermy-tech/rbxstats_py/README.md

 [![PyPI version](https://badge.fury.io/py/rbxstats-api.svg)](https://badge.fury.io/py/rbxstats-api)

-A Python client for the RBXStats API, providing easy access to a variety of Roblox-related offsets, exploits, game information, and more.
-This package allows developers to integrate with RBXStats API effortlessly.
+A Python client for the RBXStats API, providing easy access to various Roblox-related data like offsets, exploits, game information, and more.
+This package allows developers to integrate with the RBXStats API effortlessly, now with advanced error handling and customization options.

 ## Features

-- Retrieve all Roblox offsets in JSON or plain text.
+- Retrieve Roblox offsets, exploits, game information, and version data.
-- Access specific offsets by name or prefix.
-- Fetch camera offsets and game-specific information.
-- Query available exploits and their statuses.
-- Supports various data formats (JSON or plain text).
-- Simple, flexible class-based design.
+- Enhanced error handling for network issues, JSON decoding, and HTTP errors.
+- Customizable headers and request timeouts for flexible integration.

 ## Installation